-In connection with the creation of the organisation certificate, a certificate generation request is created using the microchip's public keys, combining the certificate applicant's registration data with the public key in question.
+In connection with the creation of the citizen certificate, a certificate generation request is created using the microchip's public keys, combining the certificate applicant's registration data with the public key in question.

-The organisation certification authority's public key is part of the certification authority's certificate.
-The organisation certificate contains the public key of the certificate holder.
+The citizen certification authority's public key is part of the certification authority's certificate.
+The citizen certificate contains the public key of the certificate holder.

 The certification authority's certificate is available in a public directory.
-If an organisation certificate is located on an ID card, the certification authority's certificate is also placed on the microchip of the ID card.
+If a citizen certificate is located on an ID card, the certification authority's certificate is also placed on the microchip of the ID card.

 The certification authority's certificate contains the certification authority's public key.
 The certification authority's certificate is stored in a public directory.
-The certificate holder's certificate is also stored in a public directory or otherwise made available in accordance with an agreement concluded with the client organisation.
+The certificate holder's certificate is also stored in a public directory.
 The certification authority's certificate is available in the certification authority's public directory and the certification authority's website.